 7.3 The procedure at meetings of members shall be governed in accordance with the process outlined in Appendix A.

-7.4 There shall be a minimum of one (1) general meeting held each month.
+7.4 There shall be a minimum of one (1) general meeting held each term.
 The date of each subsequent general meeting will be confirmed at the preceding general meeting and will be reiterated to members via email a minimum of two (2) calendar days prior to the meeting.

 7.5 General meetings may be called to order by the President, through a petition by a petition signed by three (3) executive members, or by a petition signed by five (5) non-executive general members.